 Pavarti is jumping on the bandwagon and introducing a story in an age old format, that of the “serial”.
 A few authors have done it successfully before the advent of ereaders during the 20th century, but as with novella’s and short stories, ebooks have opened up not only a new world and market, but also dusted off the original story telling concepts such as the serial that can be traced back as far as Shaharazad, the legendary Persian queen and story teller of One Thousand and One Nights.

 While many groups and writing circles are following the tradition of One Thousand and One Nights to the letter with many authors stories being combined under one serial, many, such as Pavarti K. Tyler have taken up the natural progression such as the tales dating back to the 19th century by the greats like Charles Dickens and Sir Arthur Conan Doyle, who wrote serials for newspapers just to make ends meet.
 Stephen King did it with The Green Mile in the mid 90′s and so when I saw it was back with a vengeance I have been following quite a few.
 Amazon’s update system allows authors to offer each serial as it comes out for individual purchase but it also allows you to purchase a promised set of serials where you are alerted by Amazon to their updates

 Over all I was enraptured with this beautifully wrought piece.
 The allegories are being expertly stitched into this ever growing tapestry that when done will adorn a wall in the great hall of my brain.
 I could see the glint in Tor’s eye and feel the dryness of Sera’s skin.
 I caught myself biting the inside of my cheek more than once and wanting to curb stomp a few characters.
-I have read part 2 and 3 and in the end I felt a little like I had been thrown into the middle of THX-1183 with teenagers, mermaids and firestarters.
-With part four out, I can only imagine what is to come!
+I have read part 1 and 3 and in the end I felt a little like I had been thrown into the middle of THX-1183 with teenagers, mermaids and firestarters.
+With the final part out, I can only imagine what is to come!